 - Diagrams – Diagrams of homes can be useful if the injunction petition contains factually inaccurate information that can refute claims in the petition.

 Florida has a large body of case law that defines the parameters of when an injunction can be issued.
 It is not uncommon for self-represented individuals to petition for an injunction without alleging sufficient facts to sustain their burden to obtain an injunction.
 “The party seeking an injunction must demonstrate ‘an objectively reasonable fear that he or she is in imminent danger of becoming a victim of any act of domestic violence.’ ” Arnold v Santana, 122 So.3d 512, 514 (Fla.
 1st DCA 2013) quoting Randolph v.
 Rich, 58 So.3d 290, 291 (Fla.
 1st DCA 2011) (quoting section 741.30(1)(a).
 It not enough to have unreasonable fears or base an injunction on insults.
-In cases where the petitioner has failed to meet his or her burden, an injunction may be disposed of by filing a motion to dismiss.
+Too often petitioners mistake insults that may contain cuss words, or other unpleasant statements, as grounds for an injunction, but without threats of violence or actual violence an injunction is not warranted.
+Douglas v.
+Douglas, Case No. 2D17-2175 (Fla.
+2nd DCA 2018).

 If you have been served with a temporary injunction, it is important to act quickly.
 My office offers a free forty-five (45) minute consultation for people who have been served with an injunction.
 To arrange for a consultation with an injunction defense attorney, call my office or contact me through the contact form.
 I look forward to hearing from you.